HDFGroup/hdf-rest-api/UsingIteration.rst

 If you desire to retrieve the list of attributes in batches (say you are developing a user interface that has a "get next page" style button), you can use iteration.

-This is accomplished by adding query parameters to the request the limit the number of items returned and a marker parameter that identifies where the iteration should start off.
+This is accomplished by adding query parameters to the request that limit the number of items returned and a marker parameter that identifies where the iteration should start off.

-Let's flush out our example by supposing the group with UUID <id> has 1000 attributes named "a0000", "a0001", and so on.
+Let's flesh out our example by supposing the group with UUID <id> has 1000 attributes named "a0000", "a0001", and so on.

 If we'd like to retrieve just the first 100 attributes, we can add a limit value to the